egorklimov/test-assignment/README.md

 ## About

-This task has two parts.
+This task has two parts:
-In the main part, you need to analyze traces and other runtime information of a test project.
+* In the main part, you need to analyze traces and other runtime information of a test project.
   In the repository you will find a docker-compose configuration containing a service called **cat-api** and an OpenTelemetry infrastructure to collect its execution traces.
   The tool should reveal bugs and performance issues in the **cat-api** service by analyzing execution traces or other runtime information.
-In the bonus part of the task, we ask you to improve this tool using machine learning models.
+* In the bonus part of the task, we ask you to improve this tool using machine learning models.

 ## Quick start
 Firstly, you can explore the trace data [added](https://github.com/egorklimov/test-assignment/blob/docs/trace_exploration) to the repository.

-To setup test environment:
+<details><summary><b>Setup environment</b></summary>

 0. Install [docker](https://docs.docker.com/engine/install/) & [docker compose](https://docs.docker.com/compose/install/)
 1. Clone repository or download [docker-compose](https://github.com/egorklimov/test-assignment/blob/docs/docker-compose.yml) configuration
 2. Start docker-compose: